tedyun/tedyun.github.io/_posts/2021-07-25-causal-inference-course-note.md

 ### Randomized trials

 In a randomized trial, treatment assignment $A$ would be determined by a coin toss.
-This effectively erase the arrow from $X$ to $A$.
+This effectively erases the arrow from $X$ to $A$.
 * Observational: $X \rightarrow A \rightarrow Y \leftarrow X$.
 * Randomization: $A \rightarrow Y \leftarrow X$.
 (No backdoor path from $A$ to $Y$.)